Personal Health Device Implementation Guide

 It is important to understand that this Implementation Guide (IG) assumes that the source of the data is from communicating PHDs.
 This IG does NOT cover measurement data entered manually, such as a pulse rate taken by putting one's fingers on the wrist, or reading data from a non-communicating medical device.

 PHGs following this IG use the following FHIR resources: Patient, Device, DeviceMetric and Observation.
 A Device resource is used for the PHG properties and a second Device resource is used for the PHD properties.
-Observation resources are used for each measurement and the Coincident Time Stamp.
+Observation resources are used for each measurement and for the Coincident Time Stamp.

 Understanding the content of the FHIR resources specified in this IG should be straight forward.
 Familiarity with the MDC coding system is the only IEEE 11073 domain-specific knowledge required.
 In addition, there are only a few extensions used in the PHD related profiles.
 One supports a reference to the Personal Health Gateway (PHG) Device resource in the PHD Observation profiles.
 A PHG is the unit that is typically responsible for communicating with the PHD and encoding that data into FHIR.
 It may be a mobile phone, a PC, or a dedicated set-top box.
 Another supports linking the timelines of the PHG and the PHD via a Coincident Time Stamp Observation.

 The next sections examine each of the resources generated by PHGs following this IG.
-Note that all 'text' entries are optional.

 PHDs measurements are encoded into Observation resources.
 There are different types of measurement values that can be reported by PHDs.
 Each measurement value type has its own profile but the profiles differ only in the way the value of the measurement is reported in the Observation resource.
 The supported measurement value types are: